-The characteristics of brand usefulness
+The power of usefulness

-In the Siegel+Gale 2015 Global Brand Simplicity Index4, Uber and other "category disrupters" were studied in order to understand the perceptions of the brands and their relevance to consumers.
-The study showed that disrupter brands like Uber and AirBnB provided usefulness to consumers through four primary benefits:
+In the Siegel+Gale 2015 Global Brand Simplicity Index, we examined Uber and other "category disrupters" to understand the perceptions of these brands and their relevance to consumers.
+The study showed that disrupter brands like Uber and AirBnB were perceived as simpler to consumers through five characteristics:

-- 1. They remove friction by easing existing customer pain points and making experiences easier to navigate - 2.
-They increase convenience by delivering experiences where and when customers wanted them - 3.
-They empower customers by providing greater control and transparency - 4.
-They create memorable or delightful experiences by reimaging undifferentiated ones, often looking to adjacencies to what currently exists in the market
+- 1. They empower customers by providing greater control and transparency - 2.
+They remove friction by easing existing customer pain points and making experiences easier to navigate - 3.
+They increase convenience by delivering experiences where and when customers wanted them - They create memorable or delightful experiences by reimagining undifferentiated ones, often highlighting adjacencies to existing solutions - 5.
+They provide services that customers find inherently useful or helpful